ibm-cloud-docs/Cloudant/release_info/deprecations.md

 Summary of the changes in behavior for {{site.data.keyword.cloudantfull}} releases.
 {: shortdesc}

-## Replaced deprecated database information fields (6 March 2020 or later)
+## Replaced deprecated database information fields
 {: #replaced-dbinfo-size-fields}

-The following changes will be coming 6 March 2020 or later and might cause compatibility issues.
-{: important}

 Calls to `GET /{db}` were replaced by the following fields: